sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

    - **Expected Outcome:** Personal device information is collected only when needed, transmitted securely, and protected; Users can manage or delete their device information when they want.
    - **Artifacts:**

+- **Recommendations:**
+   - **Device identifiers are protected or anonymized:** The policy mentions data protection practices but does not state whether device IDs are anonymized or hashed before storage or transfer.
+There is no evidence indicating how this is achieved.
+   - **Secure transmission of device information:** The policy does not explicitly confirm the use of HTTPS or other secure transfer protocols.
+Evidence indicates that information is sent in clear text.

 ### 3. Location history and GPS Data
    - **Objective:** Analyze GPS and location history data to determine the movements of the device user during the timeframe of interest.
    - **Procedure:** Extract and analyze location data from apps (e.g., Google Maps, Apple Maps), system logs, and geotagged media.